fxiangecon/fxiangecon.github.io/content/sections/personal.md

-**Website**: This website is adapted from Gautam Rao's website, which is publicly available on his [Github](https://github.com/gautamrao/gautamrao.github.io).
+**Website**: This website is adapted from Maghfira (Afi) Ramadhani's website, which is publicly available on his [Github](https://github.com/maghfiraer/maghfiraer.github.io).